 We wrote this book with the hope and the intention for it to be an instrument for all fine art black and white photographers, no matter their background or where they are, an instrument that will help them find their own voice and learn how to cultivate it, how to develop their skills and talents, how to go from theory to practice and how to use processing in expression their visions.
 Because it is not only important to have a vision, but also to know how to make it reality, and there is where we come and give the practical solution by explaining our processing methods and how to get from the RAW image, which is the first step in expressing one’s vision, to the final image which is the coronation of it.

-This is another review to the book, this time by Noel Baldewijns.
+This is another review of the book, this time by Noel Baldewijns.
 Noel’s site is not yet ready so I’ll be hosting his review here for the moment.
 Noel is a fine art black and white photographer from

 Belgium and you can find out some more about his work from my Testimonials page and also from his Facebook page.